AI-Planning/fond-domains/README.md

 - `elevators`
 - `zenotravel`

-Many additional domains were added later to its [repo](https://github.com/QuMuLab/planner-for-relevant-policies/tree/master/fond-benchmarks) that were not included in the original 2012 paper, but became default benchmarks for later FOND planners. 👍
+Many additional domains were added later to its [repo](https://github.com/QuMuLab/planner-for-relevant-policies/tree/master/fond-benchmarks) (but not reported in the 2012 paper itself) and became default benchmarks for later FOND planners: 👍

+- `blocksworld-ex`: FOND version of the probabilistic `ex-blocksworld` in 2008 IPC-6.
+In this domain, blocks can explode.

 ## FOND-SAT (2018)